 1. The Easiest & Most Effective Option: Teenitor Acrylic Nail Polish Remover Clips

 This top-rated set comes with 20 pieces of reusable plastic toenail and fingernail clips that securely hold an acetone-soaked cotton ball firmly against the nail to ensure the best, most effective gel polish removal.
 While this set doesn't come with the actual polish-removing formula (see below for our recommendation), it's easily the best tool out there for successfully removing all of the polish from each nail.
 Since it'll last you forever, you're saving money, and it only takes about 10-15 minutes for the process to work its magic.

 A foil option is the most common gel polish removal technique that you'll read about, for a couple reasons.
-It's generally pretty affordable, easy to do, and super convenient to travel with — this package, in particular, comes with 200 pieces, which is a major bang for your buck.
-After applying acetone-soaked cotton pads (which are included) to your fingernails or toenails, you then wrap them in foil, allowing the process to begin while keeping everything secure and in place.
+It's generally pretty affordable, easy to do, and super convenient to travel with — this package, in particular, comes with 100 pieces, which is a major bang for your buck.
+After applying acetone-soaked cotton pads (see the recommendations below) to your fingernails or toenails, you then wrap them in foil, allowing the process to begin while keeping everything secure and in place.
 This kit eliminates the hassle (and mess) of having to cut your own aluminum foil and keep the cotton in place.
-To ensure not a single drop of polish remains, we recommend following up the process with a nail pusher, like the one below.
+To ensure not a single drop of polish remains, we recommend following up the process with a nail pusher, which is included in this set.

 It's all in the name with this nifty removal tool — gel polish will be gone when you use this handy, plastic remover that gently pushes acetone-soaked gel away from the nails, pulling it away from your nail in a clean motion.
 And it's double ended, so you can use it to push back cuticles, too.
 This isn't a method on its own, of course, but it's a recommended last step in any gel polish removal process to erase any trace of the manicure that was once there.